What do Casemaking Clothes Moths look like?

 Most of the damage to items made from natural fabrics that are stored in homes is done by moths in the larval stage.
 The larvae will create a “case” of silk particles that they live in and take along with them as they feed.
 The larvae will feed on and damage items made from natural fabrics this includes: furs, clothing, wool carpets, and tapestries.
 Adult casemaking clothes moths do not eat because they only live for a short period of time, often 3-8 days.

 Casemaking clothes moths are not dangerous to people and pose no health risks.
-They will, however, cause damage to items made of natural fabrics that are stored in homes and storage facilities.

 Suburban Exterminating of Long Island and New York offers pest control solutions for casemaking clothes moths and other fabric pests.
 Please contact us if you have questions about casemaking clothes moths or if you’d like to schedule a free estimate.